CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab01.md

 ### Summary

-In this lab, you've explored Azure AI Foundry, and seen how to create and manage projects and their related resources.
+In this lab, you created an Azure AI Foundry project and deployed the gpt-4.1 model.
+You explored the project’s endpoints and keys to understand how applications connect to deployed models and Azure AI services.
+Finally, you tested the generative AI model in the chat playground by configuring system instructions, sending queries, and reviewing the model’s responses, gaining hands-on experience in managing and using generative AI in Azure.

+### You have successfully completed the Hands-on Lab!